cowprotocol/loot/README.md

 - The `Loot` zk-SNARK circuit, written in [zokrates](https://zokrates.github.io/gettingstarted.html)
 - The [`treasure-chest`](./utils/treasure-chest/README.md), a CLI tool for generating the co-ordinate points for the zk-SNARK circuit
 - The [`treasure-hider`](./utils/treasure-hider/README.md), a CLI tool used to bury and dig up treasure chests

+Join the [CoW Protocol Discord](https://discord.gg/cowprotocol) in the **#treasure-hunt** channel to discuss the treasure hunt with other participants.

 ### Knowledge Prerequisites